renvrant/formcontrol-freaks/src/content/introduction.md

 - Many large forms means verbose, boilerplate code
 - Maintenance, API changes are hard to deal with
-- Template driven forms are just nicer.
+- Template driven forms are nicer but you can't use them with validation
+- Integrating with Redux can be tricky

 ---